david-cortes/binmf/README.md

 python setup.py install
 ```

-*Note: at the moment, it's not possible to install in Windows if using Visual Studio as C compiler.
-It will nevertheless work in other OSes and should work fine with mingw64 + gcc in Windows too.*

 # Usage

 Package does not have a fully-fledged API, only a function that modifies already-initialized parameter matrices in-place.